HwWobbe/WipHww/README.md

   * continue melding Git & Chat
 * relativeDensityDisplay is increasingly apparent
   * keep alternating to achieve a rigorous confirmation
+    * 25 / 7 seemed to be a trigger point
 *
 # ㋆ 2023-07:
 * demo for DplDf